shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 ## Preparing the Servers

-For this cluster we’ll be using Ubuntu 24.04 Linux, We’ll mostly be following the official Kubernetes installation guide so if you get stuck in any of these steps, feel free to review the original documentation which is much more thorough and explains some edge cases.
+For this cluster we’ll be using Ubuntu 24.04 Linux.
 The default Ubuntu configuration adds some swap space for us, so our first step is to remove that, given that Kubernetes doesn’t work (well) with swap.
 All commands as root or sudo going forward:

 ```bash
 $ swapoff -a